gialmisi/XLEMOO/docs/notebooks_section.rst

 Some evolutionary operators are utilized from the ``desdeo-emo`` package, which are in turn documented `here <https://desdeo-emo.readthedocs.io/en/latest/autoapi/desdeo_emo/recombination/index.html>`_.

+The DESDEO framework provides many more multiobjective optimization problems, scalarization functions, and evolutionary operators that may be utilized with the XLEMOO framework.
+The problems, functions, and operators considered in these examples are explained in more detail in the XLMEOO article.

 .. toctree::
    :maxdepth: 2
    :caption: Notebooks